zevv/nim-memory/nim-memory.md

 - a `ptr T` is just a pointer - a variable holding an adress which points to data living elsewhere.

-- a `ref T` is a _managed pointer_: this also is an address pointing to something else, but Nim will keep track of data it points to for you, and make sure this will be freed when it is no longer needed.
+- a `ref T` is a _traced reference_: this also is an address pointing to something else, but Nim will keep track of data it points to for you, and make sure this will be freed when it is no longer needed.